michaelgeers6/personal-website/content/authors/admin/_index.md

 Prior to joining ARC, I earned a Master of Behavioral and Decision Sciences at the University of Pennsylvania.
 I also completed an MSc in Marketing (Trinity College Dublin) and a BA in Business (Provadis School of International Management and Technology).
 See my {{% staticref "media/resume.pdf" "new tab" %}} CV{{% /staticref %}} for more on my background and experience.

 If you have thoughts or suggestions for my research, do get in touch!
-I'd be happy to hear from you.
+I would be happy to hear from you.